 -

-Normal Wrinkles: The skin looks shiny, thin, and crinkly.
+Normal Onion Skin: The skin looks shiny, thin, and crinkly.
 It is not painful, red, or oozing.
 It is just a temporary texture issue.

 -

-Problematic Cracking: Cracks are deep, often painful fissures in the skin caused by excessive dryness.
-This is a sign of improper aftercare.
+Problematic Cracking: A cracked tattoo involves deep, often painful fissures in the skin caused by excessive dryness.

 -

 Infection: An infection involves worsening pain, swelling, a foul odor, and colored pus.
-Wrinkled "silver skin" is not a sign of infection.
+Wrinkled "onion skin" is not a sign of infection.

 The Solution: How to Help Your New Skin Mature